Advanced Placement® - 2018

 Grayling High School has offered AP classes since 1980.
 The first course offered was English Composition.
 Since that time, the program has expanded, and students are now able to take AP courses in biology, calculus (AB and BC), statistics, computer science chemistry, English language and literature, psychology, Spanish, U.S. history, and European history.
 Students at GHS have also taken AP exams in French, German, human geography, physics, U.S. government and world history through independent study.
 The number of GHS students taking AP exams has steadily increased over the years, with 75 students taking a total of 129 exams this year.
 As well, test scores continue to be above the state and national averages.

-To find out more about the Advanced Placement Program, you may visit the website at www.collegeboard.org.
+To find out more about the Advanced Placement Program, you can visit the website at www.collegeboard.org.

 Percent of students scoring 3+ on Exams